MEDITATION METHODS

 A routine may start with relaxing the breathing, move on through a series of mindfulness exercises or visualisations, and end with a prayer.
 This gives us a sequence, something slow but interesting to do.
 It is often used in led meditations.

-If you already have an habitual routine and this is an effective method to contain your thoughts and relax your body and mind, then there is no need to change.
+If you already have an habitual routine and it is an effective method to calm your thoughts and relax your body and mind, then there is no need to change.

 A Flexible Routine

-I have a number of different exercises which i use them flexibly.
+I have a number of different exercises which i use flexibly.
 Meditation develops and changes each time i do it.
-I find the element of creativity (instead of a fixed routine) keeps me interested, so i enjoy doing it and want to repeat it.
+I find the element of creativity (instead of a fixed routine) keeps me interested.

-I only do any exercise if it is interesting or enjoyable, because the practical question is : how to meditate in a pleasurable and therefore a self generating, self-perpetuating way – so that we want to repeat it.
+I only do any meditation exercise if it is interesting or enjoyable, because if anything is fun – we want to repeat it, it's self generating, self-perpetuating.

 Counting with Breaths